-The different plotting functions in Weedmodels provide a range of options as explained above and shown in Figure 1. wplot_basic was used for the Stafford data and shows that the majority of the Stafford samples plot around the group 2 centroid, indicating that the samples more closely resemble the Haute Provence data, indicating low-input cultivation with relatively low fertility and disturbance, and consistent with the hypothesis of extensification.
+The different plotting functions in WeedEco provide a range of options as explained above and shown in Figure 1. wplot_basic was used for the Stafford data and shows that the majority of the Stafford samples plot around the group 2 centroid, indicating that the samples more closely resemble the Haute Provence data, indicating low-input cultivation with relatively low fertility and disturbance, and consistent with the hypothesis of extensification.
 To present the data in the same way as Hamerow et al. (2020) wplot_phase was used, with the data separated by four broad phases (Figure 3).
 A column delineating the phasing of all the samples was added to the output of wdata.LDA (supplementary code line 38).
 Each phase was then graphed on separate subgraphs, each with different colours or symbols (gcol, gbg and gpch, supplementary code line 45).
 By separating the results into broad phases, change over time can be examined, with the Stafford data showing that the earliest phase has variable scores while from the mid tenth century onwards the samples are more regularly around the centroid of group 2.
 This indicates a trend towards extensification over time at Stafford, with little to no manuring or hand weeding from the mid tenth century onwards (see Hamerow et al. 2020 for full details).

 Models 2 and 3

-The Weedmodels functions can also be used to compare archaeobotanical data against model 2 and model 3, with only a few differences in usage.
-Model 2 is the easiest of the models to use, as it does not require FLOWPER.
-It will not be shown in detail here however as it is the incorrect model to use for the Stafford data which is from temperate Europe.
-For model 2 wdata_org only requires the raw archaeobotanical datasheet and the composite species data frame.
+The WeedEco functions can also be used to compare archaeobotanical data against model 2 and model 3, with only a few differences in usage.
+For model 2 wdata_org only requires the raw archaeobotanical datasheet and the composite taxa data frame.
 All other functions are used in the same way as model 1, except for entering model 2 whenever the model number is required.

 Model 3 differs from the two other models as it only uses two functional attributes: FLOWPER and VEGPROP.
 As this model is applicable to temperate datasets, the Stafford data will be compared to model 3 to show the usage.
 Bogaard et al. (2022) conducted the same analysis using SPSS.
 The data cleaning steps are the same as with model 1, and if already completed can follow on from model 1.
 Differences between model 1 and model 3 are due to the functional trait VEGPROP.

-When averaging composite species ave_wdata is again used to produce the dataset, but for the Stafford taxa there were uncertainties as to the VEGPROP value of composite species ranuabr and ranurefl.
-It was not certain that the items within those two composite species necessarily came from perennial species, nor that they displayed vegetative propagation, so the VEGPROP value of these two composite species were modified to show no data, excluding them from any VEGPROP calculations (supplementary code line 51).
+When averaging composite taxa ave_wdata is again used to produce the dataset, but for the Stafford taxa there were uncertainties as to the VEGPROP value of composite taxa ranuabr and ranurefl.
+It was not certain that the items within those two composite taxa necessarily came from perennial species, nor that they displayed vegetative propagation, so the VEGPROP value of these two composite taxa were modified to show no data, excluding them from any VEGPROP calculations (supplementary code line 51).